library(idiolect)

 Given , and , the workflow for this analysis involves four steps:

-- Preparation: This step involves any pre-processing step that is necessary for the analysis with the chosen method;
+- Preparation: This step involves any pre-processing step that is necessary for the analysis with the chosen method.

-- Validation: Carry out an analysis on the case data or on a separate dataset that has been designed to be similar to the case material in order to validate the method for this particular case;
+or on a separate dataset that has been designed to be similar to the

 - Calibration: Turn the output of (3) into a Likelihood Ratio that expresses the strength of the evidence given the two competing hypotheses.